NVJ9SINGHNAVJOT/media-docker/README.md

 - **media-docker-kafka-cluster**: Manages the flow of messages from the media-docker-server to the media-docker-consumer by distributing them across Kafka topics to aid in media processing tasks.
 It also enables the mediaDocker module (as a consumer) to consume response messages for media files once conversion is complete.

 - **media-docker-kafka-consumer**: Consumes messages from Kafka topics and performs media-related operations, such as creating video segments or converting audio bitrates with **FFmpeg**.
 This component handles resource-intensive tasks.

+- **media-docker-failed-consumer**: Consumes messages from the **_failed-letter-queue_** (which acts as the dead-letter queue in this project) and processes them with retries based on the original topic.
+This minimizes the chances of sending a failed response, thereby enhancing fault tolerance.

 - **mediaDocker module (in the \_examples folder for backend servers, according to language)**: Contains the core logic for uploading files to the Media-Docker service and manages the consumption of messages from the Kafka response topic for media file task results.